UnLuckyLust/WalletManager/README.md

 - This command file is intended for a Windows operating system (local machine only), and its purpose is to run and manage the CLI Wallet, easily and quickly.
 - Currnetly supporet [Kaspa](https://github.com/kaspanet/kaspad), [Karlsen](https://github.com/karlsen-network/karlsend), and [Sedra](https://github.com/sedracoin/sedrad) currencies.

-## Initial Setup
-- Place the CMD file in the coin installation folder (cli wallet version).
-- if you haven't installed the official cli wallet for the coin, you'll have the option to download it to the current folder.

 ## What can i do?
 - Install cli Wallet.
 - Index UTXOs.